 The best way to meet department and organization-wide goals is to meet customers’ goals.
 If your client of 5 years needs to close on two enterprise accounts this quarter, that’s now going to be your sales and marketing teams’ goal too.

-To be successful, they have to align and implement a CRM-centered digital strategy while setting similar KPIs.
+To be successful, they have to align, set similar KPIs, and implement a CRM system that satisfies the needs of the entire digital strategy.
 Marketing teams are ultimately responsible for gaining attention from target audiences.
 From there, these leads are gradually pushed further down the funnel for sales teams to pick them up and close a deal.

-So when both sales and marketers use CRMs with the same strategy, touchpoints are centralized into a single system for better customer success—the sales funnel becomes an escalator instead of a rollercoaster.
+So when both sales and marketers use the same CRM strategy, touchpoints are centralized into a single system for better customer success—the sales funnel becomes an escalator instead of a rollercoaster.

 One-sized-fits-all anything is boring.
 That’s why personalization has become an integral part of content marketing.

 If your personalization isn’t data-driven using CRMs, it’s time to rethink your content strategy.
 And here’s a fact: 56% of B2B organizations use CRMs to assist with content marketing.

 CRM systems help gain insights by gathering and analyzing behavioral data, which can come from:

 - Event registrations